code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/PCI_PCIBus_PCIDomain.md

 ## C. PCI Domain
 - Earlier there were 32 devices connected to 1 PCI bus.
 But this was not sufficient for many large systems.
 - PCI specifications allowed creation of PCI domains.
-Each domain can have upto
-- 1 PCI Domain can have:
+Each domain can have **n PCI domains**.
+1 PCI Domain can have:
 	- 256 Buses
 	- 32 PCI devices/Bus
 	- 8 functions/Device